Actindo-AG/Documentation/PIM/Operation/04_ManageView.md

 1. Click the *Variants* drop-down list at the top of the products list.
   The options below are displayed:
-  - **Hide child products**: No variants are displayed in the product list.
+  - **All products**: All products and their variants are displayed in the product list.
-  - **List all products**: All products and their variants are displayed in the product list.
+  - **Hide variants**: No variants are displayed in the product list.

 2. Select the desired variant view in the *Variants* drop-down list.